-This paper gives insights into the ADEPT2 process management system, which is one of the few systems that provide integrated support for dynamic structural process changes at different levels.
+This chapter gives insights into the ADEPT2 process management system, which is one of the few systems that provide integrated support for dynamic structural process changes at different levels.
 Using this next generation process management technology, new processes can be composed in a plug & play like fashion and be flexibly executed during run-time.
 ADEPT2 enables support for a broad spectrum of processes ranging from simple document-centred processes (Karbe & Ramsperger, 1991) to complex processes that integrate distributed application services (Khalaf, Keller, & Leymann, 2006).
 We illustrate how ad-hoc changes of single process instances as well as process schema changes with (optional) propagation of the changes to running process instances can be supported in an integrated and easy-to-use way.

-The remainder of this paper is structured as follows: We first give background information needed for the understanding of the paper in Section 2.
-Section 3 shows how business processes can be modeled and enacted in ADEPT2.
-Based on this, in Section 4 we introduce the ADEPT2 process change framework and its components.
-Following these conceptual considerations we sketch the architecture of the ADEPT2 system and give insights into its design principles in Section 5.
-We conclude with a summary and outlook on future work in Section 6.
+The remainder of this chapter is structured as follows: We first give background information needed for the understanding of the chapter.
+Then we show how business processes can be modeled and enacted in ADEPT2.
+Based on this we introduce the ADEPT2 process change framework and its components.
+Following these conceptual considerations we sketch the architecture of the ADEPT2 system and give insights into its design principles.
+We conclude with a summary and outlook on future work.

-2 BACKGROUNDS AND BASIC NOTIONS
+BACKGROUNDS AND BASIC NOTIONS